 Students must not have had previous OPT authorization for the same degree level

 OPT applications may be submitted to U.S. Citizenship and Immigration Services (USCIS) for processing as early as (but no earlier than) 90 days before a student’s program completion date.
-Please note that USCIS requires approximately 3 months to approve an OPT application.
-It is highly recommended that students submit their OPT application to DCISS at least 3 months before their requested OPT start date.
+Please note that USCIS requires approximately 3 to 4 months to approve an OPT application.
+It is highly recommended that students submit their OPT I-20 request to Dashew Center at least 3 months before their requested OPT start date.

 OPT Administrative Processing Fee:

-The OPT Administrative Processing Fee is required for DCISS to maintain systems required by the U.S. Department of Homeland Security to maintain a student’s F-1 SEVIS record during their OPT period.
+The OPT Administrative Processing Fee is required for Dashew Center to maintain systems required by the U.S. Department of Homeland Security to maintain a student’s F-1 SEVIS record during their OPT period.

 Students are required to pay the OPT Administrative Processing Fee each time they apply for Post-Completion OPT or the STEM OPT Extension: